tum-ewk/ficus/doc/tutorial.rst

 --------------
 The following tutorial is a step by step explanation of how to create your own input file.

 For the sake of an example, assume you want to build a new factory named *NewFactory* and cover its energy demand cost optimal.
-You have the (predicted) demand timeseries in 15 minute time resolution for electricity (``elec``) and heat (``heat``) for 7 days (672 timesteps).
+You have the (predicted) demand time-series in 15 minute time resolution for electricity (``elec``) and heat (``heat``) for 7 days (672 time-steps).
-You can import electricty and gas through the given infrastructure and export electricity back to the grid.
+You can import electricity and gas through the given infrastructure and export electricity back to the grid.
 You consider following processes/storages for converting/storing energy:

 * A combined heat and power plant (``chp``) to convert gas to electricity and heat, limited to 1,000,000 kW
 * Two different wind turbines (``wind_1`` and ``wind_2``), limited to 20,000 kW total
 * A gas boiler (``boiler``) to convert gas to heat, limited to  1,000,000 kW
 * A heat storages (``heat_storage``) to store heat, limited to 30,000 kWh
-* A battery storage (``battery``) to store electricity, imited to 100,000 kWh
+* A battery storage (``battery``) to store electricity, limited to 100,000 kWh

 First make a copy of ``example.xlsx`` or ``example_fromexcel.xlsm`` depending on how you want to run the model and give it the name ``NewFactory.xlsx`` or ``NewFactory.xlsm``.
 Now edit the new file step by step following the instructions.

 Time-Settings
 ^^^^^^^^
-Set timebase of time dependent Data and timesteps to be optimized
+Set timebase of time dependent Data and time-steps to be optimized

-* **timebase**: time-interval between timesteps of all given timeseries data.
+* **timebase**: time-interval between time-steps of all given time-series data.
-* **start**: First timestep to use for the optimisation
+* **start**: First time-step to use for the optimisation
-* **end**: Last timestep to use for the optimisation
+* **end**: Last time-step to use for the optimisation

 *Edit Example:*
-    Keep the timebase at 900s (=15 minutes), the start timestep at 1 and the end timestep at 672 (optimise the whole 7 days)
+    Keep the timebase at 900s (=15 minutes), the start time-step at 1 and the end time-step at 672 (optimise the whole 7 days)

     .. csv-table:: Sheet **Time-Settings**;
        :header-rows: 1